magento/devdocs/guides/v2.3/graphql/queries/products-234.md

-`price` | FilterRangeTypeInput | Filters on the Price attribute `short_description` | FilterMatchTypeInput | Filters on the Short Description attribute `sku` | FilterEqualTypeInput | Filters on the SKU attribute
+`price` | FilterRangeTypeInput | Filters on the Price attribute `short_description` | FilterMatchTypeInput | Filters on the Short Description attribute `sku` | FilterEqualTypeInput | Filters on the SKU attribute `url_key` | FilterEqualTypeInput | The part of the URL that identifies the product

 #### FilterEqualTypeInput attributes

-The `cateogry_id` and `sku` filters require a `FilterEqualTypeInput` object as input.
+The `category_id`, `sku`, and `url_key` filters require a `FilterEqualTypeInput` object as input.
 You must specify a `FilterEqualTypeInput` object to filter on a custom product attribute of the following types:

 -  Boolean
 -  Select
--  Mutliple select
+-  Multiple select

 Attribute | Data type | Description
 --- | --- | ---